 Supporting Aging in Place: A Practical Option

 Mobility solutions such as VELA Chairs offer an effective way for seniors to maintain their independence longer at home, potentially delaying the need for more intensive assisted living or nursing home care.
 With features like a central brake for safety, electric height adjustability, and effortless movement while seated, these chairs accommodate energy conservation and safe transfers, promoting a secure and active lifestyle.
-In parallel, the latest user-centered design approaches in assistive technology now involve people with disabilities directly in development, leading to more usable and effective solutions8.
-Emerging use of virtual and augmented reality (VR/AR) platforms enables immersive rehabilitation and learning, expanding possibilities for supporting senior wellness within assisted living and at home8.
+In parallel, the latest user-centered design approaches in assistive technology now involve people with disabilities directly in development, leading to more usable and effective solutions.
+The adoption of immersive virtual and augmented reality (VR/AR) platforms further expands rehabilitation and wellness possibilities for seniors in both assisted living and private homes.
 By alleviating the physical strain on caregivers, VELA Chairs uphold values of dignity and freedom, enabling seniors to comfortably manage daily routines like cooking or relaxing independently.
 Though VELA is not the only option, it provides a proven pathway to support aging with minimal reliance on full-time care.
 For more insights on enhancing senior independence, explore Mobility Aids for Seniors and Senior-Friendly Mobility Chairs.

 References